appspector/android-sdk/README.md

       AppSpector
             .build(this)
             .addPerformanceMonitor()
+            .addLogMonitor()
+            // Next line disables added monitor above.
+In our case, Log and Performace monitors.
+            .disableProvidedMonitors() // Disabled monitors can be enabled from Dashboard.
             .addHttpMonitor()
-            // If specific monitor is not added then this kind of data won't be tracked and available on the web .addLogMonitor()
             .addScreenshotMonitor()
             .addSQLMonitor()
+            // Monitors that were not added to config will be ignored till declared here.
             .run("API_KEY");
    }